heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 Also, a volume is created for persisting the PDP configuration and policies.

-Depending on your host OS and virtualization environment, these volumes may be located at:
+Depending on your host OS and virtualisation environment, these volumes may be located at:

 * Docker Desktop on Windows WSL2: `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\sapl-server-lt\_data`
 * Docker Desktop on Windows Hyper-V: `C:\Users\Public\Documents\Hyper-V\Virtual hard disks\sapl-server-lt\_data`